 The little black and white cottage where he lived is one of a circle of houses of all shapes and sizes that surround the church on its green.
 It proudly tells us that the learned and eloquent Baxter was here from 1640 to 1641.

-Much of the land round Hodnet is taken up with two large estates - Hodnet Hall and Hawkstone Hall - both of whose grounds are open to visitors.
-In the eighteenth century, the estates were the homes of two distinguished families and each produced a pair of brothers, who left their marks on the religious movements and controversies of the day.
+Much of the land round Hodnet is taken up with two large estates - Hodnet Hall and Hawkstone Hall - In the eighteenth century, the estates were the homes of two distinguished families and each produced a pair of brothers, who left their marks on the religious movements and controversies of the day.

 In 1823, Heber was appointed Bishop of Calcutta.
 He worked tirelessly to establish the church in India, visiting most parts of the subcontinent, but died of cholera only three years later.
 He is remembered as the author of many hymns, including the uplifting Holy, Holy, Holy and the now rather dated From Greenland's icy mountains.
 Heber's half-brother Richard was MP for Oxford University, a founder of the Athenaeum Club and a fanatical book collector.
 At his death he left eight libraries with a total of 147,000 books.

-Brothers Rowland Hill (1744-1833) and Richard Hill (later Sir Richard) were both born at Hawkestone Hall.
+Brothers Rowland Hill (1744-1833) and Richard Hill (later Sir Richard) were both born at Hawkestone Hall (SY4 5UX, now a hotel).
 Rowland was ordained deacon in the Church of England but moved towards nonconformity and became famous as an evangelical preacher.
-He divided his time between the Surrey Chapel which was built for him in London and Wotton-under-Edge in Gloucestershire, spending six months at each location for over fifty years.
+He divided his time between the Surrey Chapel which was built for him in south London, and Wotton-under-Edge in Gloucestershire, spending six months at each location for over fifty years.
 In London, he had Sunday Schools with over 3,000 children and was an early supporter of the Religious Tract Society and the London Missionary Society.
 Sir Richard Hill was converted following a conversation with the saintly John Fletcher of Madeley at an inn in Shrewsbury.
 He entered parliament and became an outspoken Calvinist, strongly critical of John Wesley's Arminianism.

 The town has memories of two famous puritans - father and son - the preacher and scholar Philip Henry (1631-1696) and Bible commentator Matthew Henry (1662-1714).
 Henry senior lived and died at Broad Oak near Bronington, just across the Welsh border.